ManasiPawar263/Basic-Statistics-Level-2-set-3-/README.md

 E.	We can be 95% confident that the range 160 to 340 holds the population mean.

-             Answer: Incorrect, as we increase the range +/- sigma the % of confidence Increase for a normal distribution it will be 97.5% so the mean will lie In between 160 to 340 (-3 sigma to +3 sigma)
+Answer: Incorrect, as we increase the range +/- sigma the % of confidence increase for a normal distribution it will be 97.5% so the mean will lie
+        in between 160 to 340 (-3 sigma to +3 sigma)